BraindeadBZH/godot_card_engine/README.md

 * **Database**: persistent card data storage
 * **Container**: UI element to display cards in a given layout using a card visual
 * **Store**: in memory card data storage (deck, pile, hand)
+* **Animation**: a sequence of values linked together by transition, defined by a duration and an easing curve

 ## What is implemented